abatilo/typed-json-dataclass/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] Breaking change (fix or feature that would cause existing functionality to not work as expected)

+If there isn't an issue created for this already, please create one and link it here:
+Fixes #

 ## Checklist

 _Put an `x` in the boxes that apply.
 You can also fill these out after creating